-Last dates of attendance are required for grades of "W" (Withdrawn), "W#" (Administratively Withdrawn), and "F" (Failed) grades.
-The official withdrawal date will be the last date of attendance in accordance with the Department of Education requirements.
-Students are urged to consult with Financial Aid and Veterans Affairs staff regarding the impact of course withdrawal and last date of attendance on financial aid and veterans' benefits eligibility.
-Withdrawals after the deadline published in the Academic Calendar must be approved by the vice president of academic and student affairs (reference Drop/Withdrawal policy 401-02-04AP).
+Last dates of attendance are required for grades of "W," "W#," "R," and "F" for students receiving veteran education benefits.
+The official withdrawal date will be the last date of attendance, the last day that a learning activity was submitted for a distance learning course, or in accordance with the Department of Education and U.S. Department of Veterans Affairs' requirements.
+Students are urged to consult with financial aid and Veterans Affairs staff regarding the impact of course withdrawal and last date of attendance for financial aid and veterans educational benefit eligibility.

+Withdrawals after the deadline published in the Academic Calendar must be approved by the vice president of academic and student affairs and are recorded as administrative withdrawals (reference Drop/Withdrawal policy 401-02-04AP).